e-apostolidis/RL-DiVTS/README.md

-# RL-DiVTS: Selecting a Diverse Set of Aesthetically-Pleasing and Representative Video Thumbnails Using Reinforcement Learning
+#Selecting a Diverse Set of Aesthetically-Pleasing and Representative Video Thumbnails Using Reinforcement Learning

 ## PyTorch Implementation of RL-DiVTS
 <div align="justify">

-- From **"RL-DiVTS: Selecting a Diverse Set of Aesthetically-Pleasing and Representative Video Thumbnails Using Reinforcement Learning"**.
+- From **"Selecting a Diverse Set of Aesthetically-Pleasing and Representative Video Thumbnails Using Reinforcement Learning"**.
 - Written by Evlampios Apostolidis, Georgios Balaouras, Vasileios Mezaris and Ioannis Patras.
 - This software can be used for training a deep learning architecture for video thumbnail selection, which quantifies the representativeness and the aesthetic quality of the selected thumbnails using deterministic reward functions, and integrates a frame picking mechanism that takes frames’ diversity into account.
 After being trained on a collection of videos, `RL-DiVTS`'s Thumbnail Selector  is capable of selecting a diverse set of representative and aesthetically-pleasing video thumbnails for unseen videos, according to a user-specified value about the number of required thumbnails.
-- The code for the `ARL-VTS` video thumbnail selection method, that is also presented and evaluated in this paper, is available at [`ARL-VTS`](https://github.com/e-apostolidis/Video-Thumbnail-Selector).
+- The PyTorch Implementation of the `ARL-VTS` video thumbnail selection method, that is also presented and evaluated in this paper, is available at [`ARL-VTS`](https://github.com/e-apostolidis/Video-Thumbnail-Selector).
 </div>

 ## Main dependencies